margaryanani/ML-Final-Project-YSU/README.md

 # Credit Default Analysis
 For this project I used a dataset that contains information on default payments, demographic factors, credit data, history of payment, and bill statements of credit card clients in Taiwan from April 2005 to September 2005.
 This is a classification problem where we predict if a client will default on their credit card payment.

-You can find the code in the "Code" file: ''
+You can find the code in the "Code" file: 'credit_default_analysis.ipynb'
-## Dataset
+## Dataset Overview
 Rows: 30,000, Columns: 25
 - **ID**: ID of each client
 - **LIMIT_BAL**: Amount of given credit in NT dollars (includes individual and family/supplementary credit